 As I leave, carrying my two large bowls of red and white hard-earned treasure, I glance down between the compost bin and the runner beans.
 There, angelic, magical and defiant, sits a jaunty collection of grey-brown bonneted toadstools, cosy in their company.

-Ianthe Pickles Lives in Liverpool Worked for 37 years as a full-time Primary and later Secondary/Special School teacher and college tutor.
 “Writing (especially poetry) was often a release during emotional and turbulent times in the 1980s working in an area of severe deprivation and unemployment in Liverpool.

 When life gets out of control, writing can often help it make sense.”

-1 thought on “Summer Days on the Allotment”
+One response to “Summer Days on the Allotment”

 Susan Leach